Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/l/libsodium/README.md

 -   Trivial version bump of the 1.0.21 EasyConfig for 25.09.

--   Added improved sanity checks and a cpeCray version.
+-   Added improved sanity checks and a cpeCray and cpeAMD version.